Security & Systems Policy

 Galaxy provides SSL encryption to protect data transmission over the wire from external entities to the Galaxy Proxy layer.
 Internally in Galaxy, Amazon EC2 virtual machine and Docker container network isolation is utilized to protect data transmission over the wire.

-Galaxy does not maintain databases that are utilized for application use.
+Galaxy does not maintain databases that are utilized for production application use.
 These databases are provisioned, configured and maintained by the customer.

 Galaxy captures and stores Application Logs in an off-site database.
 This database is secured by standard system and authorization policies.
 Access to the database is restricted to authorized personnel for the purposes of administration and support only.